 A simple check to gain root access:

 leia_organa@metasploitable3-ub1404:~$ sudo -s [sudo] password for leia_organa: root@metasploitable3-ub1404:~#

 Game over.
-I hadn’t even opened Metasploit Framework yet and had full root access to the system!
+I hadn’t even opened the Metasploit Framework yet and had full root access to the system!
 This really shows the power of SQL injection attacks against a poorly coded web application.
 It makes a great learning exercise, especially for those new to web application security and pentesting.
 I would like to think that such blatant security issues do not still exist in the wild… however, the OWASP Top 10-2017 still list injection vulnerabilities as the number 1 security issue in web applications.

 Reviewing the Payroll App Source Code

 Breaking the Payroll App was fun!
-However, it is prudent that we review the source code that lead to this.
+However, it is prudent that we review the source code that leads to this.
 Instead of looking at the source from the build process, we shall investigate the source code from the running system.
 Firstly, the following command attempts to find any occurrences of the word payroll on the system:

 A total of three search hits.
-Even from the naming and location we can gather a lot of information about these:
+Even from the naming and location, we can gather a lot of information about these:

 /var/lib/mysql-default/payroll: A folder in for MySQL, most likely contains the database named payroll, with one or more tables.

 /var/www/html/payroll_app.php: The website we performed the SQL Injection attack against.
 Will contain the source code, written in PHP, that powers the Payroll App.